 ## Research goal 1: Mapping HR Over Study Phases

 The first part of our first research goal was to map the participants’ overall HR trend and explore whether z-standardization of participants’ mean HR is a useful method to account for individual differences in the baseline HR.
 Means, standard deviations, and range of teachers’ unstandardized and standardized HR are shown in Table 1.
 Fig. 3 a. and b. displays the unstandardized mean HR in BPM and the standardized mean HR, respectively.
 Referring to the participants’ overall HR trend, HR initially increased, peaked, and then decreased.
 Comparing the unstandardized and standardized HR trends revealed a high similarity of the overall courses.
+For all further analyses, we used participants´ standardized mean HR.

 Table 1